bhandarijyoti12/Content-Moderator/README.md

 ## Content Moderation :

-This project is done as the requirement for the first semster of the master's program for the course Into to Artificial Intelligence.
+This project is done as the requirement for the first semster of the master's program for the course Intro to Artificial Intelligence.
 We have made  a platform  that allows for content filtering that detects and filters abusive and offensive contents which can be in text or audio format.
 We got twitter Hate Speech and Offensive Language Dataset called labeled_data.csv and Twitter Sentiment Analysis data (train.csv and test.csv) from Kaggle.

 ### 1. Prerequisite
 - Python